About journeys

 Who is excluded?

 Sometimes a journey needs to exclude certain members of your audience.
-For example, a journey aimed at churn prevention often excludes customers who have opted-out of SMS messaging and/or who have unsubscribed from an email list.
+For example, a journey aimed at churn prevention often excludes customers who have opted-out of SMS messaging or who have unsubscribed from an email list.

 When you need to exclude audience members, choose one or more segments from the Select exclusion segments dropdown list.
 The customers in an exclusion list will be removed from the audience for this journey.